 For the best results, serve the steaks within a few minutes of crisping the crust.
 The longer the crust sits and has time to mingle with the steak juices, the softer it will become.

 Blue cheese crusted steak is delicious served alongside creamy mashed potatoes, roasted potato wedges, or a lightly-dressed side salad.
-Since the crust is full-flavored, I like to keep the side dishes on the simple side and really let the steak be the star of the show.
+Since the crust is full-flavored, I like to keep the side dishes on the simple side.
+Let the steak be the star of the show!